-Well-known artefacts are:
+Well-known artefacts are listed in the following.

-- photographs printed on paper or textile, - photographs displayed on electronic devices (e.g. phones, tablets, laptops), - videos displayed on electronic devices, especially showing motion of the biometric subject, - 3D masks (paper based or other materials).
+- photographs printed on paper or textile, - photographs displayed on electronic devices (e.g. phones, tablets, laptops),

+- videos displayed on electronic devices, especially showing motion of the biometric subject, - 3D masks (paper based or other materials).